jvs/knives/README.md

 - No effect on final (6th) trick

 ### Hound of Hearts
-- Select another player
+- After playing Hound, select another player
 - They reveal one card of their choice to all players

 ### Snitch of Spades
-- Name one non-ghost card (e.g., "King of Hearts")
+- After playing Snitch, name one non-ghost card (e.g., "King of Hearts")
 - If held, that player must reveal it